 Dachau was the Nazi’s first concentration camp and was the only concentration camp to have existed throughout the entire twelve years of Nazi rule.
 In the early years it was the largest and most well-known concentration camp.
-Initially it was used as a place to imprison political prisoners, but later became a transfer station to other concentration camps such as Auschwitz.
+Initially, it was used as a place to imprison political prisoners, but later Dachau became a transfer station to other concentration camps such as Auschwitz-Birkenau.

 Dachau was planned and constructed to hold 6,000 prisoners, but by the end of WWII in 1945, Dachau was home to 32,000 prisoners.
 The conditions of course were terrible with overcrowding, torture, and lack of food.
-Thousands of people died here, either from disease, torture, lack of food, or murder.
-There was a gas chamber here, which we toured, but it was never used.
+Thousands of people died here, either from disease, torture, lack of food, medical experimentation, or murder.
+There was a gas chamber here but it was never used.
 Unfortunately, what got a lot of use was the crematorium, of which there were several.

 The entrance is through the same gate prisoners would pass through, a metal gate stating “Arbeit Macht Frei,” which means “work makes you free,” which of course was a lie.

-We watched a graphic, twenty minute movie about the history of Dachau, again not recommended for kids.
-It was a little disturbing, with its images of death and starvation, but a must see while visiting Dachau.
+There is a graphic, twenty minute movie about the history of Dachau which is not recommended for children.
+It is disturbing, with its images of death and starvation, but a must see while visiting Dachau.

 Should Kids Visit Dachau?

-We did have some concerns taking Tyler and Kara here since it is a site not recommended for children under the age of 12.
-At the time of our visit, Tyler was 11 years old and Kara was 9 years old.
+We had concerns taking Tyler and Kara here since it is a site not recommended for children under the age of 12.
+At the time of our visit, Tyler was 11 years old and Kara was almost 10 years old.

 How to get to Dachau from Munich

 From Munich, take the local S-Bahn S2 line towards Petershausen.
-Get off at the Dachau station (about 20 minutes by train).
-Exit the Dachau station, cross the street to the bus station, and take bus 724 or 726 to Dachau Camp.
+Get off at the Dachau station (about 25 minutes by train from Central Station).
+Exit the Dachau station, cross the street to the bus station, and take bus 726 to Dachau Camp (KZ-Gedenkstätte).

 Hours of Operation